 How soon after laser eye treatment can I swim?

-You’re told one of the most important things you can do after Laser Eye Surgery is to keep your eyes from drying out.
+You’re told one of the most important things you can do after Laser Eye Surgery is to prevent your eyes from drying out.

-Caring for your eyes after Laser Eye Surgery
+Keeping your eyes moist after Laser Eye Surgery

 Knowledge Dispels Fear

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

 When it comes to public or private swimming holes, we don’t need to tell you which of the above they’re more likely to contain.
 If you want to pick up an eye infection, there’s few better places to go than your local swimming pool.

 The reason for this isn’t just because of the bacteria and viruses that may be swimming around in there with you and lurking around the surrounding areas.
 Chlorine and other chemicals that are used to keep the water clean are particularly harsh on the eye’s protective and lubricating tear film.
 So much so that people who swim often are at risk of developing dry eye syndrome.